-- the development to which consent has been granted has not commenced; and - the applicant surrenders the development consent, or the complying development certificate to the City in the same financial year as the levy was paid.
+- the development to which consent has been granted has not commenced; and - the applicant surrenders the development consent, or the complying development certificate to the City in the same financial year as within 12 months of when the levy was paid.

 The City commits levy payments received to Schedule of Works items (Appendix B) at the end of each financial year.
 An applicant seeking a refund on a surrendered consent must apply in writing to the City.
-The City will not refund a levy payment if the levy payment has been committed to works under recoupment or to Schedule of Works in this Plan.
+The City will not refund a levy payment if the levy payment has been committed to works under recoupment or to works scheduled in this Plan to be delivered.